 Moving into a retirement community may prove challenging to some.
 There are many benefits and other options available to our residents and their families to ease the financial commitment

-For your convenience, we have partnered with outside organizations to provide a variety of financial options to fit many needs.
+For your convenience, we shared some financial resource information below.
 Our team is available to discuss these options or provide additional information.

 Sharing accommodations with another Country Meadows resident is an affordable option by providing all the features and benefits offered at our communities at a lower monthly rate.
 Residents are matched using common interests that may serve as the basis for a friendship.
 Companion living also can ease the transition with the guidance of a roommate who understands the emotions involved in making the move.